 Why Do Millionaires Remain, at High Concentrations, in High Tax Locations?

-Beyond the obvious constraints on mobility imposed by these basic demographic factors, researchers Young and Varner offer a number of hypothesis as to why high-income households are relatively immobile.
-One possibility they suggest in their most recent, 2016 study is that while mobility is often associated with the American ideal of “freedom”—and thus is viewed as a privilege—in practice, it is the ability to remain rooted in one’s chosen location that has become a luxury enjoyed disproportionately today by high-income households.
+Beyond the obvious constraints on mobility imposed by these basic demographic factors, researchers Young and Varner offer a number of hypotheses as to why high-income households are relatively immobile.
+One possibility they suggest in their most recent 2016 study is that while mobility is often associated with the American ideal of “freedom”—and thus is viewed as a privilege—in practice, it is the ability to remain rooted in one’s chosen location that has become a luxury enjoyed disproportionately today by high-income households.10

 Broad Consensus among Best Studies: Few Millionaires Move Due to Taxes

 The question of whether high-income households move in response to high top tax rates is one that has been investigated in numerous well-designed studies, drawing on a wealth of excellent tax, income, and place-of-residence data.
 These studies mostly have reached a very similar conclusion: while some small number of high-income households are responsive to taxes, the vast majority are not.